Gabrieldowen/NOTAM_API_Example/README.md

+This project is still in development.
+Its goal is to fetch and filter relevent NOTAMs for your flight.
+The data is gathered from the FAA's NOTAM API.
+This app is built using two frameworks, Flask and Bootstrap.

+To run app locally:

+1) make sure you have python3 installed
+2) refer to setup.py for project dependencies and run 'python3 setup.py install' to install all of them
-Before compiling make sure to create a credentials file named "credentials.py" with variables "clientID" and "clientSecret" and making sure to not commit these confidential keys to the public repository
+3) create a credentials file named "credentials.py" with variables "clientID" and "clientSecret"

-Need run 'pip install airportsdata' to install the sirportsdata to be able to pull lat and long given airport data.

-To run app:

-1) make sure you have flask downloaded on your system
-2) run 'python3 app.py'
+4) run 'python3 app.py'
-3) if "Port 5000 is in use by another program" either find and kill whatever is running on that port or specify host and port explicitly 'python3 app.py --host=0.0.0.0 --port=8080' '
+5) if "Port 5000 is in use by another program" either find and kill whatever is running on that port or specify host and port explicitly. example: 'python3 app.py --host=0.0.0.0 --port=8080'